 - Direction requests.
 These requests indicate that guests wish to navigate to your business location, and Google provides a great feature designed to provide even more insight.
 Click on Direction requests, and a heatmap appears, showing you where users are typically located when they ask for directions to your business.

 - Phone calls.
 Many users who access your business listing simply wish to contact you, indicated by the number of users who call your business directly from your My Business listing.
 Google breaks this down by time and day, allowing you to adjust your marketing to focus on a specific time block.

 - Google provides information as to how many users chose to look at the photos associated with your business, as well as the number of photos provided by users.

 This insight provides you with additional information regarding where your customers are accessing your My Business Profile.
 Broken down by week, month or quarter depending on your preferences, you’re able to see whether users viewed your profile via a traditional Google search or via the Maps app or desktop feature.
 This is particularly useful if your business would benefit from increased local foot or navigation traffic.
 You can also filter for mobile or desktop searches.

 What’s the Takeaway?

-Insights for Google My Business is a great tool for discovering all the ways users are accessing your business information.
+Insights for Google Business Profile is a great tool for discovering all the ways users are accessing your business information.
 This knowledge can help you identify which parts of your customer base you’re reaching successfully, as well as points of attention.
 When combined with deeper analysis such as a full SEO audit or Google Analytics, Insights can help provide you with an easily accessible, full picture of your marketing campaign.